praveen-palanisamy/openai-retro-contest/README.md

 ====================

-### 1. Ideas/Experiments-to-do
+### 1. Ideas/Experiments

 * Joint training
-  * Randomly select levels from a Game on every episode, train & test on validation levels
+  - [x] Randomly select levels from a Game on every episode, train & test on validation levels
 * Curriculum Learning:
-  * Sequentially train on levels on a Game while revisiting the previously trained levels
+  - [x] Sequentially train on levels on a Game while revisiting the previously trained levels
 * Sequential training:
-  * Sequentially train on levels in a game
+  - [x] Sequentially train on levels in a game

 ### 2. Description of existing experiments